abhinav70113/PulsarNet/README.md

     ```bash
     python fold.py --cand 1 --only_cmd output/time_series_example_PulsarNet.txt
     ```
     This will output the commands to fold the time series file using presto.
-Additionally if you have the singularity image of [Presto](https://github.com/scottransom/presto.git) available, specify it's locations in the `config.json` file and the folded candidates would be saved in "output".
+Additionally if you have the singularity image of [Presto](https://github.com/scottransom/presto.git) available, specify it's locations in the `config.json` file and remove the `--only_cmd` flag.
+This will fold the candidates and save them in "output" directory.

 ## File Structure